325rick/my_programs/opl/Prog2/readme.md

 Here is a program to display contents of a 4D array in C-type pointer style "Row-Major" and Fortran style "Column-Major".
+Using compiler VS2013.